salim97/Smart-Home-Network-Optimisation/Microcontrollers/README.md

 # Software development
-i'm suing platfromIO with atom as IDE
+i'm using platfromIO with atom as IDE

 see also : https://platformio.org/